jonghall/ibm-cloud-schematics-ntier/README.md

 * Cloud Init 18.4
 * Ansible 2.8

-## Steps to modify sample Terraform Plan
+## Steps to create a Schematics Workspace and import this project

 1. [Download and install Terraform for your system](https://www.terraform.io/intro/getting-started/install.html).